 About Project Grit

-Project Grit combines several systems, workflows, equipment, commerce platforms, and more into one ecosystem.
-Our mission is to become the number one commerce infrastructure in the world for compact goods.
+Project Grit combined several systems, workflows, equipment, commerce platforms, and more into one ecosystem aimed around niche goods.

 These are simple yet niche important goods such as a nebulizer machine for people who have asthma, a habit tracker for people who have unbearable habits they wish to diminish or even as simple as an eye massager for people longing to relieve pain, but naturally.

-The problem we are solving is that there is a lot of unneeded complexity in transferring best practices from traditional retail commerce to tech-driven cloud-based systems.
+The problem Grit solved for its Client was that there is a lot of unneeded complexity in transferring best practices from traditional retail commerce to tech-driven cloud-based systems.
 Solving this complexity would require extensive resources and a lot of capital that are not reasonable for a general compact good product owner.
 To byway this problem, clients would come Grit.

 Where did the complexity come from?
 It originated from clutter.
 So much clutter to the point retail commerce has become a world of countless languages that few new and existing retailers understand.